Accelerate symbiosis between finance and the biosphere.

 Yan has had a long career in international finance.
 He has worked in Singapore, New York and London specialising in sovereign debt and currency markets.
 In 2002 he founded an investment management business, Finisterre Capital LLP.
 Here he was managing global portfolios investing in over 50 countries, primarily in developing markets.
 He retired from finance in 2014 to run an organic farm.
 Yan has a Law degree from Cambridge University, and also speaks Spanish and French.

 Jasper is a Cambridge graduate and Chartered Accountant.
 He is currently a non-executive director of two public companies: JPMorgan Indian Investment Trust PLC and Dunedin Income Growth Investment Trust PLC.
 Previously, he worked as finance director of a range of businesses.
 Most recently, he was a senior executive of the large Australian multinational, Brambles Limited, where he was Group Head of Strategy.

-Camilla has worked at Greenpeace UK in the wildlife unit including the whale, fisheries and habitat campaigns.
+Camilla has worked for not-for-profits which campaign to protect the environment.
+She worked at Greenpeace UK in the wildlife unit including the whale, fisheries and habitat campaigns.
 Later at Greenpeace International she researched and documented the international trade in toxic technologies.
 Camilla later worked for Campaign for Better Transport and also at CPRE.
 Camilla has an MSc in Environmental Technology from Imperial College and a BA in Geography.

 Jo has been the Managing Partner of Allies and Morrison LLP, an internationally renowned firm of architects and urbanists, for more than ten years while continuing to be involved actively in projects from urban masterplans to construction stage delivery.
 In 2015, she was shortlisted for Architects Journal WIA Woman Architect of the Year and has since led the publication of the RIBA Gender Pay Gap report for the architectural profession.
 In 2018, she was elected to Chair the RIBA Awards Group and RIBA Vice President International.
 Jo is currently a Trustee and Board Member of the RIBA and a Trustee of the Architectural Association Foundation.